phisn/algebraic-server-reconciliation/docs/main.typ

 To illustrate server reconciliation with rollback, we examine how a client corrects prediction errors when receiving authoritative updates from the server.
 Consider our movement game with client $c_0$ controlling player $p_0$, with a round trip time of 100 ms (50 ms each direction) and a tick interval of 25 ms. This means the client must predict 4 ticks ahead ($n_"predict" = 100 / 25 = 4$) to maintain responsive gameplay.

 The client memorizes all inputs sent to the server that haven't been acknowledged yet.
 When a server update reveals a prediction error, the client rolls back to the last confirmed state and re-simulates all memorized inputs.
-This process is visualized in @model-rollback.
+This process is visualized in @fig:model-rollback.

 Consider the following execution where player $p_1$ (controlled by another client) moves in a way the client cannot predict: